comrademedic/comrademedic.github.io/_posts/2024-05-05-archiving-my-past.md

 I no longer have the original repacks so i will have to download them from what i can.
 Im not promising to archive all.
 I can garantee i will not archive my larger repacks above 5gb.
 Why? because it would simply take too long.
 A side note i have disabled comments on this site.
 Simpley no longer see a point in them.
 With this update im removing the broken comments embed as well.
+Also im unable to archive all the only google drive ones aka. the most recent ones.
+Simply do to the shared drive being a gonner

 Once my archiving is done i will make a new post that will replace upcoming games one.